Zambia: Climate

 Zambia is located on the plateau of Central Africa, between 1000 and 1600 m above sea level.
 The average elevation of 1200 m gives the land a generally moderate climate.
 The climate of Zambia is tropical, modified by elevation.
-In the Köppen climate classification, most of the country is classified as humid subtropical or tropical wet and dry, with small stretches of semi-arid steppe climate in the south-west and along the Zambezi valley.
+In the Köppen climate classification, most of the country is classified as humid subtropical (Cfa) or tropical wet and dry (Aw), with small stretches of semi-arid steppe climate (BSh) in the south-west and along the Zambezi valley.

-There are two main seasons, the rainy season (November to April) corresponding to summer, and the dry season (May/June to October/November), corresponding to winter.
+The two main seasons are the rainy season (November to April) corresponding to summer, and the dry season (May/June to October/November), corresponding to winter.
 The dry season is subdivided into the cool dry season (May/June to August), and the hot dry season (September to October/November).
 The modifying influence of altitude gives the country pleasant subtropical weather rather than tropical conditions during the cool season of May to August.
 However, average monthly temperatures remain above 20 °C over most of the country for eight or more months of the year.

 Biodiversity

 There are numerous ecosystems in Zambia, such as forest, thicket, woodland and grassland vegetation types.

-Zambia has approximately 12,505 identified species – 63% animal species, 33% plant species and 4% bacterial species and other microorganisms.
+In 2015, Zambia was reported to have approximately 12,505 identified species: 63% animal species, 33% plant species and 4% bacterial species and other microorganisms.

 There are an estimated 3,543 species of wild flowering plants, consisting of sedges, herbaceous plants and woody plants.
 The Northern and North-Western provinces of the country especially have the highest diversity of flowering plants.
 Approximately 53% of flowering plants are rare and occur throughout the country.
-Lists, descriptions, and keys of all the plant species of Zambia, as well as several of the neighboring countries, are covered in the Flora Zambesiaca project directed by the Royal Botanic Gardens, Kew.

 A total of 242 mammal species are found in the country, with most occupying the woodland and grassland ecosystems.
 The Rhodesian giraffe and Kafue lechwe are some of the well-known subspecies that are endemic to Zambia.

 An estimated 757 bird species have been seen in the country, of which 600 are either resident or Afrotropic migrants; 470 breed in the country; and 100 are non-breeding migrants.
 The Zambian barbet is a species endemic to Zambia.

 Roughly 490 known fish species, belonging to 24 fish families, have been reported in Zambia, with Lake Tanganyika having the highest number of endemic species.

-The country had a 2019 Forest Landscape Integrity Index mean score of 7.5/10, ranking it 39th globally out of 172 countries.